Shippable/docs/sources/platform/management/subscription/node-pools.md

   edited for a node pool.
 A new node pool should be created with different values for these fields if required.

-* Runtime Version defines the default version of Shippable build images that will be used to run the jobs.
+* Runtime Version defines the default version of Shippable Machine Images that will be used to run the jobs.
+You can choose a specific Machine Image to make sure the build nodes have the versions you need for languages/services/CLIs/etc. To learn more about this, read our [Machine image document](/platform/runtime/ami/ami-overview)

 * Node Count is the number of nodes that can be added to the node pool.
 The upper limit is set by the number of licenses that are available at the